ehmatthes/django-simple-deploy/README.md

     - With Poetry: `$ poetry add django-simple-deploy`
     - With Pipenv: `$ pipenv install django-simple-deploy`
 - Add `simple_deploy` to `INSTALLED_APPS`;
+- Run `simple_deploy`:
-- Run `python manage.py simple_deploy --automate-all`.
+    - For a Heroku deployment: `python manage.py simple_deploy --automate-all`.
+    - For an Azure deployment: `python manage.py simple_deploy --automate-all --platform azure`

-This will take care of creating a new Heroku app, configuring your project for deployment, committing all changes, pushing the project to Heroku's servers, running the initial migration, and opening the project in a new browser tab.
+This will take care of creating a new app, configuring your project for deployment, committing all changes, pushing the project to your platform's servers, running the initial migration, and opening the project in a new browser tab.

+The default Heroku deployment should be free unless you already have more than the minimum allowed apps.
+The default Azure deployment uses a Postgres database that costs $0.034/hour ($24.82/month, as of 12/1/21).

 Quick start: using `requirements.txt`
 ---